For Indians No More Visa-On-Arrivals In Hong Kong

 - 2.2K Views

-There will not be visa-on-arrival for Indian travelers to Hong Kong from Jan 23, 2017.
+There will not be visa-on-arrival for travelers to Hong Kong from India from Jan 23, 2017.
 Instead, a pre-arrival registration for Indian nationals will be put in place.

 Applicants (Indian nationals) must apply online and successfully complete pre-arrival registration before they can visit or transit the HKSAR visa-free (if seeking to enter the HKSAR during transit).
 Pre-arrival registration is not required in direct transit by air and not leaving the airport transit area.
 The pre-arrival registration is valid for six months, during which the applicant can visit Hong Kong multiple times.
 Indian nationals must furnish an "approval slip” before boarding a plane or ship to the city.
 Giving fake information on the registration form is liable to prosecution and a false document can lead to 14 years in jail.